-Each room is more colorful, whimsical and intricately imagined than the one before it.
-And, many of the rooms are partially furnished, need paint on the walls and proper lighting.
+Some rooms, if you will, are more colorful, whimsical and intricately imagined than the one before it.
+And, then many of the rooms are partially furnished, need paint on the walls and proper lighting.
 Some are dimly lit, or even completely dark.

 Sometimes the right brain is like Hearst's Castle - winding staircases that lead to staircases on the way to secret passageways full of bubbling ideas and stories dying to be told.